trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 `nixpkgs` provides [a lot of packages](https://repology.org/repository/nix_unstable).
 Today `repology.org` says it's `106937` packages for `89083` projects.

-As I understand it `repology`'s `project` means upstream project name.
+As I understand it `repology` `project` means upstream project name.
 If we pick `python:networkx` `repology` name then `nixpkgs` provides a few versions of `networkx` for each python version: